EquatorDev/Front-End-Style-Guide/README.md

 Classes should be lowercase with words seperated by a single dash e.g. `.booking-component`

 Class names should be readable and descriptive so don't be afraid to make them long.
 Long class names are better than more chaining.
+We like BEM.
+Consider using it on your project. http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/

 Class names should not related to presentation.
 What is the div for, not what it looks like.